 Develop Connections & Referral Sources

 Arguably one of the best methods for generating new clients is through referrals.
-This is a large part of the overall objective from what is known as business development.
+This is a large part of the overall objective of what is known as business development.
 For lawyers, there are two main channels for referrals:

 - Other attorneys